I can trace almost every single breakthrough in my business back to my mastermind group.

-When I look back at how my business has developed over the last year, I can trace almost every single breakthrough back to something that happened during one of our mastermind meetings or my interactions with Anthony.
+When I look back at how my business has developed over the last year, I can trace almost every single breakthrough back to something that happened during one of our mastermind meetings.
 Of course, the mastermind meetings are not the only place where I make progress or break through, but they have been so powerful I would like to share some of this with you today, and give you some guidance on how you can start your own mastermind group.

 What is a mastermind group?